mrilikecoding/StreamPoseML/README.md

 ## Saving your model

-If you want to use your trained model in Poser's web application, you'll need to save it as a "pickle".
+If you want to use your trained model in Poser's web application, you'll need to save it as a "pickle" so that it can be loaded into the application server at runtime.
 You may need to wrap it in a class before you do this such that when it is loaded it responds  with a result when the method "predict" is called on it.

 ## Running the Web Applictaion